-Now in his eighth season in the NBA, when Kyrie Irving isn’t busy breaking ankles he’s dilating pupils with his kicks.
-Five-time All-Star, 2014 MVP, and the league’s resident flat-earther, Uncle Drew was never one to walk the well-trodden path, a resolute characteristic embodied by his five legendary silhouettes with the Swoosh.
+Now in his ninth season in the NBA, when Kyrie Irving isn’t busy breaking ankles he’s dilating pupils with his kicks.
+Six–time All-Star, 2014 MVP, and the league’s resident flat-earther, Uncle Drew was never one to walk the well-trodden path, a resolute characteristic embodied by his five legendary silhouettes with the Swoosh.
 Ice in the veins and rainbows on the feet, this is the sneaker evolution of one of the most significant players in the sneakersphere since Jordan: Kyrie Irving.

 The Sneaker Evolution of Kyrie Irving

 By: Gabe Filippa

 THE MAMBA MENTALITY

 For Kyrie, it all started with the Nike Kobe 5 ‘Bruce Lee’.
 At 17, Kyrie played at the Nike Extravaganza, a basketball tournament hosted in Los Angeles, California.
 Kyrie took a W, and from that point on, the sneaker entered a kind of personal folklore.